Red Rock Loop Scenic Drive: Best Stops & Views in Sedona

 Scenic Vistas

 If you take Upper Red Rock Loop road the scenic vistas are easier to turn into.
 The first scenic overlook is on your left in .5 miles.
-An additional .5 miles up the road you’ll find a popular scenic overlook referred to as Lover’s Knoll.

-Crescent Moon Picnic Site
+Crescent Moon Ranch

-At Crescent Moon Picnic Site you can see a historic waterwheel and take a short hike to see incredible views of Cathedral Rock.
 Take a blanket and some food.
 Have a picnic lunch next to Oak Creek and soak in the amazing views.

 Drive back to the Red Rock Loop and continue on your journey.
 You’ll wind around the buttes for three miles and then make a left to Red Rock State Park.

-How to get to Crescent Moon Park
+How to get to Crescent Moon Ranch

-If you’re entering from the Upper Red Rock Loop go straight to Chavez Ranch Road and then turn right on Red Rock Crossing Road.
+If you’re entering from the Upper Red Rock Loop Road go straight to Chavez Ranch Road and then turn right on Red Rock Crossing Road.

 Red Rock State Park